 by Cydney Posner

 Today, in light of the entry of final judgment by the D.C.
 District Court in National Association of Manufacturers v.
 SEC, Corp Fin issued an Updated Statement on the Effect of the Court of Appeals Decision on the Conflict Minerals Rule that provides substantial relief to companies subject to the rule.
 You may recall that, in that case, the Court held that a part of the conflict minerals rule violated the First Amendment.
-Corp Fin’s Updated Statement advises that companies will not face enforcement if they perform only a reasonable country-of-origin inquiry and file only a Form SD and do not conduct detailed supply-chain due diligence or prepare and file a conflict minerals report (Item 1.01(c) of Form SD) or have an audit performed — even if they would otherwise be required to do so under the rule.
+Corp Fin’s Updated Statement advises that Corp Fin would not recommend that companies face enforcement if they file only a Form SD with disclosure under only paragraphs (a) and (b) and do not prepare and file a conflict minerals report (Item 1.01(c) of Form SD)— even if they would otherwise be required to do so under the rule.
+(Note, however, that the staff has subsequently indicated that companies that do file conflict minerals reports remain subject to the 2014 staff guidance.
+See this PubCo post.)
 In a separate Statement, Acting SEC Chair Michael Piwowar commented that the “primary function of the extensive and costly requirements for due diligence on the source and chain of custody of conflict minerals set forth in paragraph (c) of Item 1.01 of Form SD is to enable companies to make the disclosure found to be unconstitutional.
 In light of the foregoing regulatory uncertainties, until these issues are resolved, it is difficult to conceive of a circumstance that would counsel in favor of enforcing Item 1.01(c) of Form SD.”

 In NAM v.
 SEC, the Court held that Section 1502 of Dodd-Frank and Rule 13p-1 and Form SD, Conflict Minerals, amounted to “compelled speech” in violation of companies’ First Amendment rights to the extent that the statute and the rule required companies to report to the SEC and to state on their websites that any of their products “have not been found to be ‘DRC conflict free.’”
 In addition, the Court set the rule aside as unlawful, but only to the extent that it required regulated entities to report to the SEC and to state on their websites that any of their products “have not been found to be ‘DRC conflict free.’”
 (See this PubCo post.
 For more background on the case, see this PubCo post.)
 The matter was then remanded to the SEC.
 Corp Fin’s Updated Statement observes that the courts “left open the question of whether this description is required by the statute or, rather, is a product of the Commission’s rulemaking.”
 According to the Acting Chair’s Statement, the SEC “will now be called upon to determine how to address the Court of Appeals decision – including whether Congress’s intent in Section 13(p)(1) can be achieved through a descriptor that avoids the constitutional defect identified by the court – and how that determination affects overall implementation of the Conflict Minerals rule.”